IStrikeboomI/CobblestoneSemantics/README.md

 ### A Minecraft Mod made with Java For Forge

 #### Generate with Cobblestone Semantics, made by [IStrikeboomI](https://github.com/IStrikeboomI) and [ChauhanSai](https://github.com/ChauhanSai).
-Cobblestone semantics adds new armor and tools made from cobblestone infused obsidian.
-Cobblestone semantics also has new blocks and generators that, in combination, produce loads of lava.
+Cobblestone semantics adds new blocks and generators that, in combination, produce loads of lava and energy automatically!
+This mod also adds new armor and tools made from cobblestone infused obsidian.

 Recommended with use of [JEI(Just Enough Items)](https://www.curseforge.com/minecraft/mc-mods/jei) For Minecraft Java Version **1.18.1**